 - One health: we understand that animal health is closely connected to human health and the environment.

 How do we know that our partner programs are genuinely interested in helping animals and teaching students?
 We work closely with each new partner, check 501(c)(3) registration status and other credentials, meet face-to-face with their Board of Directors, and speak to recent volunteers.
 We’re in regular communication with our partners so that we can keep our volunteers up-to-date.

 Why pay to volunteer?

 Unfortunately, many volunteer organizations don’t have enough funding to house and feed volunteers.
 In some cases, a volunteer house is donated or paid for by donations, but more often the program pays for it.
 There are also utilities (including wifi and laundry), airport transfers, and many other costs associated with operating a volunteer program.
 Part of the program fee covers the cost of what volunteers use so that the program can use its funding to help the animals.

 We believe in transparency- if you book through our website, we make a small commission which is used for website maintenance, booking & marketing expenses, and foreign transaction fees.
 Our Volunteer Coordinators handle marketing and bookings so that our partner programs can focus on helping animals and teaching students.
 All of our Coordinators were (or still are) volunteers themselves, so they’re best suited to help future volunteers.
-We are not a non-profit organization, but we are working towards 501(c)(3) US non-profit registration and we hope to achieve this by 2020.
+We are not currently a non-profit organization, but we are working towards 501(c)(3) US non-profit registration and we hope to achieve this by 2020.